-3.12 Although core elements to demonstrate good governance may be in place, they will always be subject to review and update.
-This may be due to changing circumstances, stakeholder expectations and external influences, together with learning and development arising from audits and service reviews, etc.
+- 3.11 Although core elements to demonstrate good governance may be in place, they will always be subject to review and update.
+This may be due to changing circumstances, stakeholder expectations and external influences, together with learning and development arising from audits and service reviews, etc. - 3.12 In addition, an assessment of the governance framework and ultimately its effectiveness should be made considering the main risks and challenges facing the Council.
+Currently, these are: - Continuing growth of the district and its increasing population.

-- 3.13 In addition, an assessment of the governance framework and ultimately its effectiveness should be made considering the main risks and challenges facing the Council.
-Currently, these are: - Continuing growth of the district and its increasing population. - The general uncertainty regarding national funding for local authorities. - Delivering a Corporate Plan (2020 to 2024) which was adopted in October 2019. - Adapting service delivery and working arrangements post Covid-19.
+- The general uncertainty regarding national funding for local authorities. - Delivering aspirations in the Corporate Plan (2020 to 2024). - Adapting service delivery and working arrangements post Covid-19.